WHERE IS THE HOUSING MARKET STRONGEST?

-Finally, in the northeast, the sales rates in New York, Washington DC, and Philadelphia are all down YOY, from -36% in DC to -17% in New York.
+Finally, in the northeast, the sales rates in New York, Washington DC, and Philadelphia are all down YOY, but Philadelphia is up 7% from 2019 and New York is even.

 Wolf said that the Northeast is not as “boomy and busty” as some other markets.
-Because the cities are older and there’s so little developable land, there aren’t many units under construction.
+Because the cities are older and there’s so less land available to develop, there aren’t many units under construction.
 In addition, there are constraints on resale inventory, with homeowners not that willing to put their homes on the market.
 All this leads to a more stable market compared to other regions.

 About this region, Dan Fulton, Zonda's Senior Vice President of Advisory, said, “There are incentives and price cuts to move product today, but also an expectation that price changes in the medium term aren't dramatic because of tight resale inventory.”

 No matter how strong your local market may be, there is likely a Builders FirstSource location near you to help with your next building project.
 Our experts can help you weather any turns in the market and be keep you well-positioned for projects in the future.